GSA/digitalgov.gov/content/resources/18f-methods.md

 date: 2019-04-02 17:25:00 -0500

 title: '18F Methods'
-deck: 'A collection of tools that describe how teams can put human-centered design into practice&#46;'
+deck: 'A collection of tools that describe how teams can put human-centered design into practice.'
-summary: 'A collection of tools that describe how teams can put human-centered design into practice&#46;'
+summary: 'A collection of tools that describe how teams can put human-centered design into practice.'
 authors:
   - jeremyzilar

 # Topics that best describe this product or service
 topics:
   - content
   - design
   - agile